strdr4605/mockingcase/README.md

 <hr>

+## Browser Usage
+mOcKiNgCaSe can be used in a node environment, as well as in the browser.
+You can serve it yourself, or pull it from a CDN.

+### Self Hosting
+To host mOcKiNgCaSe yourself simply put `index.js` wherever your static content (like CSS stylesheets) are kept.
+You can also download a minified file from one of the CDNs below.

-## CDN
+### CDN Usage
-Mockingcase can be served to the browser from a CDN.
-Simply put `index.js` into your server files or use Mockingcase from a CDN.
-Some CDNs are provided below:
+Simply pull in one of the following JS files below.

 |Name|Link|
 |-|-|